Internal deadline: TBA- December 2018

 The Foundation provides:

 - Up to $30,000 in support for graduate studies toward a public service-related degree.
 The Foundation has supported Truman Scholars in many fields of study, including agriculture, biology, engineering, environmental management, physical and social sciences, and technology policy, as well as traditional fields such as economics, education, government, history, international relations, law, political science, public administration, nonprofit management, public health, and public policy;

 - Summer Institute.
-Immediately after college graduation, Scholars have the opportunity to participate in a ten-week long Summer Institute in Washington, DC.
+Immediately after college graduation, Scholars have the opportunity to participate in a 10-week Summer Institute in Washington, D.C.
 The Foundation arranges internships with government agencies and nonprofit organizations, seminars and workshops, meetings with Washington policymakers and Truman alumni, and opportunities for community building among Scholars;

-Whitman internal application requirements: By the internal deadline, the following should be submitted to the Fellowships & Grants Office:
+Whitman internal application requirements: By the internal deadline, the following must be submitted to the Office of Fellowships and Grants:

-- Something that looks like a resume with special focus on community service
+- Curriculum vitae: special focus on community service

-Internal nomination required: Yes; Whitman may submit up to four nominees
+Internal nomination required: Yes; Whitman may nominate up to four candidates

 National committee interview: Yes